chikabella24/TMDB-Movie-Data-Exploration/README.md

 Key Insights for Presentation

-For this presentation i will be revealing the collective factors to get insights on the genres,revenues,budgets, i will be using this attributes of interest:- Genres, Revenue, Rating, Popularity e.t.c, to explain the Genres that has Total Budget Allocation and Total Revenue Sales,What Movie Titles are more Popular, What Genres are more popular and their Ratings,Which Genres are most popular from year to year,The Number OF Genres of Movies Released Over Years
+For this presentation i will be revealing the collective factors to get insights on the genres,revenues,budgets, i will be using this attributes of interest:- Genres, Revenue, Rating, Popularity e.t.c, to explain the Genres that has Total Budget Allocation and Total Revenue Sales,What Movie Titles are more Popular, What Genres are more popular and their Ratings,Which Genres are most popular from year to year,Does budget show a significant relationship with revenue for sales of the movies